PKing70/data-512-a4-final-project-plan/README.md

 ## Additional Human Centered Data Science Considerations

 Crowdfunding education is positioned by DonorsChoose founder Charles Best as a solution to tensions and financial strains teachers and budget directors conflict over: "We aren’t advocating for or against any program.
 We are going to create a platform that says very explicitly what it is that teachers experience in their classrooms.
 And donors from either side of the debate–or any part of the political spectrum–can decide whether they want to fund it or agitate to change the underlying conditions that created it.”
 Others, however, consider the "crowdfunding for schools" movement contrary to the "democratization" of decision making.
 Jeffrey Henig, a professor of political science and education at Teachers College, Columbia University, instead thinks “We have vested school boards, superintendents or mayors’ offices with authority to make decisions about schooling because we understand they will be made out in the open, where questions of conflicting values are negotiated and compromises are made...It will be a collective process embedded with democratic procedures and discussion.”
-Henig thinks sidstepping these democratic processes damage the groups DonorsChoose wants to help (FastCompany).
-Yet others opine that that DonorsChoose de-incentivizes school districts and administrations from adequately funding classes, and the right approach is to dial back crowdfunding support to apply pressure to school administrators: ""
+Henig thinks sidstepping these democratic processes damage the groups DonorsChoose wants to help (Tyre).
+Yet others opine that that DonorsChoose de-incentivizes school districts and administrations from adequately funding classes, and the right approach is to dial back crowdfunding support to apply pressure to school administrators: "this is a reactive, piecemeal approach that can’t ever hope to fully address the needs of students, especially those in traditionally under-resourced schools.
+When successful, it also has the pernicious effect of convincing those controlling the purse-strings that traditional funding is unnecessary, leading to budget outlays that don’t allocate for buses, or paper, or computers on the tentative promise that Doreen from Atlanta, or James from Brooklyn will pay for it instead."
+(Karp)

 Clearly, there will be some meaningful information to garner from the DonorsChoose data.
 Similar efforts specific to Donor Retention have already been studied (Althoff and Leskvec), but I know of and found no references to analyses of project traits or giving page metadata about donation attraction or success rates at reaching targets/completing goals.